Rina Mitra: Special Secretary (Internal Security)

-Mitra was appointed as the Special Secretary (Internal Security) in the Ministry of Home Affairs by the Appointments Committee of the Cabinet (ACC), she assumed office on 1 March 2017.
+Mitra was appointed as the Special Secretary (Internal Security) in the Ministry of Home Affairs by the Appointments Committee of the Cabinet (ACC), she assumed office on 1 March 2017 and served there till January 2019.

 Chief Commissioner of West Bengal Right to Public Services Commission

-Mitra has been appointed the Chief Commissioner of West Bengal Right to Public Services Commission in May, 2022.
+Mitra has been appointed the Chief Commissioner of West Bengal Right to Public Services Commission in May 2022 and served there till 31 August 2024.